Adult Macular Degeneration

 - Excessive exposure to sunlight

-- A diet that is low in green, leafy vegetables
+- A diet that is low in certain vitamins and minerals

-- Difficulty seeing details in front of you, such as faces or words in a book
+- Problems seeing details in front of the eyes, such as faces or words in a book

-- A small, but growing blind spot in the middle of your field of vision
+- A small, but growing blind spot in the middle of a person's field of vision

 - Straight lines (such as door frames) appear crooked or distorted